SMILE-UHURA Challenge -- Small Vessel Segmentation at Mesoscopic Scale from Ultra-High Resolution 7T Magnetic Resonance Angiograms: SMILE-UHURA Challenge

 \subsubsection{Open Dataset}

-The images in the \textit{Open Dataset} were sourced from the StudyForrest project\footnote{StudyForrest: \url{http://www.studyforrest.org}}~\cite{hanke2014high}, which involved 3D multislab Time-of-Flight Magnetic Resonance Angiography (TOF-MRA) data from 20 healthy, right-handed, native German-speaking subjects, with an average age of 26 years.
-The imaging protocol utilised four slabs, each comprising 52 slices with a thickness of 300 \textmu m, and encoding was performed from right to left at a 7T field strength.
+The images in the \textit{Open Dataset} were sourced from the StudyForrest project\footnote{StudyForrest: \url{http://www.studyforrest.org}}~\cite{hanke2014high}, which involved 3D multislab Time-of-Flight Magnetic Resonance Angiography (TOF-MRA) data from 20 healthy, right-handed volunteers (age 21–38 years, mean age 26.6 years, 12 male).
+The images were acquired at 7T with an isotropic resolution of 300 \textmu m utilising four slabs, each with 52 slices.
 However, MRAs from 2 subjects were excluded due to the presence of wraparound artefacts.
 The remaining images were divided into two sets: a training-validation set comprising 14 MRAs, which was made publicly available, and a test set containing 4 MRAs, retained exclusively for held-out evaluation.
+The approximately $4{:}1$ training-to-test ratio of the \textit{Open Dataset} was chosen to leave as many volumes as possible for model training, given the comparatively small absolute size of the cohort, while still retaining four genuinely unseen volumes for held-out evaluation; the four held-out volumes were sampled to span the full age range of the cohort and to contain both male and female subjects, so that the test subset is broadly representative of the training-validation distribution.
+StudyForrest was approved by the ethics committee of the Otto-von-Guericke-University of Magdeburg, Germany.